JonmarCorpuz/knowledgeDump/GCP/[Networking] Private Service Connect.md

 # Private Service Connect Overview

-**PSC** is a networking feature that enables private and secure connectivity between a consumer VPC and other external resources (ex: *Google APIs*, *Google Cloud services*)
+**PSC** is a networking feature that enables private and secure connectivity between a consumer VPC and other external services (ex: *Google APIs*, *Google Cloud services*)

 * Ensures all traffic remains on Google's private network backbone